sakhnik/neovim-vala/README.md

 - [ ] Handle errors and failures
 - [ ] Allow selecting GUI font
 - [ ] Consider externalizing popup menus to add scrollbars
+- [ ] Configuration of fonts and behaviour tweaking (consider using lua)